-- Families experiencing low incomes, unstable housing, or unemployment
+- Families with low incomes, unstable housing, or who are unemployed

 - Families with a history of substance or tobacco use

-- Families facing challenges such as marital concerns or inadequate social networks
+- Families facing challenges such as marital problems or inadequate social networks

-- Caregivers with delayed or no prenatal care or history of abortion
+- Mothers with late or no prenatal care or history of abortion

 Who is implementing the model?